fractal-analytics-platform/fractal-demos/examples/README.md

 2. The user that will run the jobs has to setup an environment, install some packages, register as a fractal user (associated to a SLURM user), call the server via the client.

 Notes:
 * The server and client will communicate on a specific port (e.g. 8000).
-For these examples, we are specifying it in the current folder, in the file `examples/PORT`, and we are setting it to 8001 (since the 8000 is sometimes taken, on the clusters we use).
-Thus many of the bash scripts in each subfolder will start with ``PORT=`cat ../PORT```.
-This has nothing to do with fractal, but it's just a way to keep things clean in the examples.
-We can modify it later if it is a source of confusion.
+For these examples, we are setting it to be the 8001 everywhere, since 8000 is sometimes already taken.
+To change it again, it should be changed everywhere in `server/cleanup_open_processes.sh`, `server/server_config_and_start.sh`, `register_as_a_user.sh`, and in all `.fractal.env` files.
 * For the moment, we assume that the user who wants to use the client is logged on the same machine where the client is running.
 If this is not the case, they need to specify where the server is accessible - to be added later to this instructions.